roboconf/roboconf.github.io/en/user-guide-0.3/reusability-in-models.md

 It is possible to split graph definitions into several files.
 For every application, there is one main file.
 By using the **import** keyword, this main file can import other definitions.

-These definitions have to be in the same application.
+These definitions can be in the same application.

-Very soon, Roboconf's **Maven plug-in** will be able to retrieve other projects and resolve imports from other projects.
+Or they can be in another Roboconf project.
+You can include other Roboconf projects by using Roboconf's **Maven plug-in**.

 Local imports are defined as follows...